 What Qualifies You For a DWI Arrest Expunction?

 The individual circumstances will determine if your DWI arrest might be eligible for an expunction.
 The first determining factor is whether you were convicted.
 If you were, then the DWI arrest record can’t be expunged from your record in Texas, you may however be able to seek a petition for non-disclosure.
 Regardless, this means that it’s imperative to seek legal help as soon as you’re arrested for a DWI, so your attorney can help you avoid conviction.

 How to Get Your DWI Arrest Removed From Your Record

 First, if this is a recent arrest, contact a Texas DWI lawyer immediately.
 This is the only way to ensure that you have a chance of not getting convicted.
 Second, work with your attorney on getting your DWI arrest record expunged.
 It’s important at this point to follow all legal orders and follow your Texas lawyer’s advice.
-With professional legal help from experts like Gebhardt & Eppes, you just might be able to put your DWI arrest far behind you.
+With professional legal help from experts like Gebhardt and Eppes, PLLC, you just might be able to put your DWI arrest far behind you.